htcondor/htcondor/docs/classad-attributes/daemon-master-classad-attributes.rst

     A string with the machine's fully qualified host name.

 :classad-attribute-def:`MasterIpAddr`
-    String with the IP and port address of the *condor_master* daemon which is publishing this DaemonMaster ClassAd.
+    String with the IP and port address of the :tool:`condor_master` daemon which is publishing this DaemonMaster ClassAd.

 :classad-attribute-def:`MonitorSelfAge`